Gear Guide

 Drones and specialty electronics

 Drones and specialty electronics can be useful in the right setting, but most Northeast anglers should start with dependable boat electronics, mapping, weather awareness, and clean power before adding more complicated tech.
+If a drone is on the list, start with the rules and safety checklist, then compare current models in the fishing drones guide.

 Accessories